SFL012/SFL012.GITHUB.IO/_posts/2018-04-29-Financial-Analysis-ExxonMobil.md

   - /2018/04/29/
 ---

-## Financial Analysis - Exxon Mobil Corp
+## Financial Analysis - Exxon Mobil Corp.

 1Q was another tough result for XOM, with EPS/CFO both missing my model and lower CAPEX not enough to save the day, given the expectation of a big rest of the year ramp.
 As a result, the stock was down ~4% (after being down ~5% on 4Q EPS day, and S&P 500 +3%).
 Upstream production came in light, declining >6% y/y, due to one-time factors, but also PSCs, divestitures, and base decline rates.
 While management did not rule out buybacks, my estimate that the dividend coverage breakeven could trend from mid-$50s Brent in 2018 to mid-$60s in 2019-20 makes this seem like a challenge.
 I lower my Dec-18 price target to $81 (from $83) and remain Neutral.